 1. You’ll be more alert when you get to class

-Waking up, choosing an outfit, and doing your hair and makeup require a bit of time.
+Waking up, choosing an outfit, and doing your hair and makeup requires a bit of time.
 If you’re efficient, you might only have to get up 15 minutes earlier than you would otherwise.

-Those 15+ minutes are extra time that your mind and body have to wake up.
+Those 15+ minutes is extra time that your mind and body have to wake up.
 Bonus points if you can multitask and drink a cup of coffee or tea while getting ready.

 If you can get up in the morning and get dressed for the day (no sweatpants or hoodies) your odds of being awake, and staying awake, for class will increase.

 Looking good will boost your self-confidence!
 Higher self-confidence leads to higher self-efficacy (believing you can do something).
 This greater self-efficacy might mean that you approach the professor after class to ask for help, share your thoughts during a class discussion, or ask a group of peers to join their study group.

 It’s kind of crazy how much of an influence our appearance has on ourselves and others’ perceptions of us.